YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 LASTWRITERBYPAS, The last writer for database file xxxx bypassed the rundown

-All GT.M Components Warning: This indicates that the last process which had the xxxx database file open for writing bypassed the rundown while disconnecting.
+All YottaDB Components Warning: This indicates that the last process which had the xxxx database file open for writing bypassed the rundown while disconnecting.

 Action: This may occur due to an instance freeze.
 If so, first ensure that the Instance Freeze is resolved, manually clearing the Instance Freeze if necessary.
 If there is a source server still running, a normal shutdown of the source server will perform the rundown.
 Otherwise, the DSE ALL -B[UFFER_FLUSH] command may be used to ensure that any changes remaining in shared memory are written to disk.